Global City Importance Model

 The model is titled the “Global City Importance Model” because it evaluates all cities globally—and because importance is evaluated relative to all other cities at the global level.
 (In contrast, some city ranking projects—e.g., Kearney, Global Power City Index—only rank a small set of pre-selected cities.)

 Cities classified as “Global Cities” by the model are simply cities that have an outsized impact on the rest of the world—as measured by a combination of economic, political, cultural, and demographic factors.
-They have some degree of impact across all regions.
+They have some degree of impact and influence across all regions—and there would be ripple effects globally if any of them suddenly disappeared.

 “Major City”

-A city rated as a “Major City” is a city that has moderate importance globally.
-It has impact across more than one region—but generally not all regions.
-These cities often have a mix of both global and regional attributes and generally, but not always, have urban area populations greater than 5,000,000.
+A city rated as “Major” is a city that has moderate importance globally.
+It has impact outside of its own region—but generally not across all regions.
+These cities often have a mix of both global and regional attributes and generally, but not always, have urban area populations greater than 5,000,000 and GDPs exceeding $500 billion USD annually.

 “Regional City”

-A city rated as a “Regional City” is a city that has high importance within its larger region—but relatively low importance globally.
-These cities generally, but not always, have urban area populations greater than 500,000.
+A city rated as “Regional” is a city that’s important within its larger region—but is of relatively low importance globally.
+These cities generally, but not always, have urban area populations greater than 500,000 and GDPs exceeding $50 billion USD annually.

 “Subregional City”

-A city rated as a “Subregional City” is a city that’s important within a section of one of the nine major regions listed above.
+A city rated as “Subregional” is a city that’s important within a section or “subregion” of one of the nine major regions listed above.
 It can be a city that’s important within a group of smaller countries (e.g., Southern Africa, the Balkans); a city that’s important within the whole of a medium-sized country (e.g., Spain, Saudi Arabia, South Africa); or a city that’s important within a section of larger country like the United States or China (e.g., the U.S. Midwest, North China).

-“Subregional Cities” generally have urban area populations greater than 50,000.
+“Subregional Cities” generally have urban area populations greater than 50,000 and GDPs exceeding $5 billion USD annually.

 “Locally Important City”

-A city rated as a “Locally Important City” is a city that’s important within its immeadiate area—but not regionally.
+A city rated as “Locally Important” is a city that’s important within its immediate area—but not across its wider world region.
 They’re usually cities that are only important within a first-level administrative division of a country, such as an average-sized U.S. state.
-(Nearly all U.S. Micropolitan cities fall into this group.)
+(Nearly all U.S. micropolitan cities fall into this group.)

 “A” Ratings